Patenting Innovations In 3D Printing Prosthetics

 The invention must have a specific and credible utility.
 In the context of prosthetics, this typically means the design or method improves the user’s experience or functionality.

-Before filing for a patent, it’s essential to conduct a thorough search of existing patents and publications.
+Before filing for a patent, it’s essential to conduct a thorough prior art search of existing patents and publications.
 This helps determine if your innovation is genuinely novel and provides insights into how your patent application might be framed.

 Documenting Your Innovation Process